Anchor Bay Entertainment: History

-In 2006, Liberty Media, the owner of the Starz cable network, purchased IDT Entertainment from IDT Corporation and renamed it Starz Media.
+In 2006, Colorado-based Liberty Media, the owner of the digital cable/pay-TV network Starz, purchased IDT Entertainment from IDT Corporation and renamed as Starz Media.

-In May 2007, Anchor Bay was renamed as Starz Home Entertainment (SHE).
+In May 2007, Anchor Bay was renamed as Starz Home Entertainment.
 A month later, it was announced on June 19, 2007, that Starz Home Entertainment would begin releasing high-definition versions of its films exclusively in the Blu-ray format.
-In 2008, Starz Home Entertainment was changed back to Anchor Bay Entertainment.
+In 2008, Starz Home Entertainment reverted to its original Anchor Bay name.

-Sony Pictures Home Entertainment had a three-year deal with Anchor Bay Entertainment for worldwide DVD releases, with the exceptions of North America, Canada, Australia, and the United Kingdom.
+During the late 2000s, Sony Pictures Home Entertainment had a three-year deal with Anchor Bay Entertainment for worldwide DVD releases outside of North America, Australia, and the United Kingdom.

-On January 4, 2011, Starz, LLC sold 25% of Starz Media to The Weinstein Company, which rendered Anchor Bay the de facto video distributor of films made by TWC and Dimension.
+On January 4, 2011, Starz, LLC sold 25% of Starz Media to The Weinstein Company, resulting in Anchor Bay becoming the video distributor of films made by TWC and Dimension (Disney's former subdivision).
 Starz later bought back the Weinstein's stake in October 2015, with Anchor Bay continuing to release TWC and Dimension video releases.

-In early 2015, Anchor Bay UK (alongside Manga Entertainment UK) was bought from Starz by managing director Colin Lomax and renamed to Platform Entertainment.
-Kaleidoscope Film Distribution would acquire Platform in December 2016, with Manga Entertainment UK becoming a separate entity and operating on its own, which itself was eventually acquired by Funimation in 2019.
+In early 2015, Anchor Bay UK (along with Manga Entertainment UK) was bought from Starz by managing director Colin Lomax and renamed to Platform Entertainment.
+Kaleidoscope Film Distribution would acquire Platform in December 2016, with Manga Entertainment UK becoming a separate entity and operating on its own, which itself was eventually acquired by the anime company Funimation in 2019.

 On June 30, 2016, Lionsgate agreed to acquire Anchor Bay's parent company Starz Inc. for $4.4 billion in cash and stock.
 The Starz/Lionsgate merger was completed on December 8, 2016.
 On August 29, 2017, Anchor Bay was folded into Lionsgate Home Entertainment.
 From August 30, 2017 to 2021, Anchor Bay's website remained online, but with all the links broken.

+Revival

+On February 15, 2024, Thomas Zambeck and Brian Katz, co-founders of Umbrelic Entertainment (founded in 2018), acquired the rights to the Anchor Bay Entertainment name from Lionsgate, with the two planning to relaunch the company.
+The new company will specialize in "genre films, undiscovered treasures, cult classics, and remastered catalog releases", with distribution being handled by MVD Entertainment Group.
+The puppet horror film Abruptio and documentary Dinner with Leatherface will be some of the label's first releases.
+The library of the original Anchor Bay incarnation was retained by Lionsgate.